AwesomeRevolt/RevoltPlugins/README.md

 # AwesomeRevolt Plugins

-Welcome to **AwesomeRevolt Plugins** - a community-driven collection of plugins designed for the Revolt platform.
+Welcome to **AwesomeRevolt Plugins** — a community—driven collection of plugins designed for the Revolt platform.

 ## Features